webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-media-communication.md

 GCC's first component, the loss-based controller, is simple:

-* If packet loss is above 10%, the bandwidth estimate is reduced
+* If packet loss is above 10%, the bandwidth estimate is reduced.
-* If packet loss is between 2-10%, the bandwidth estimate stays the same
+* If packet loss is between 2-10%, the bandwidth estimate stays the same.
-* If packet loss is below 2%, the bandwidth estimate is increased
+* If packet loss is below 2%, the bandwidth estimate is increased.

-Packet loss measurements are taking frequently.
+Packet loss measurements are taken frequently.
 Depending on the paired communication protocol, packet loss may be either be explicitly communicated (as with TWCC) or inferred (as with TMMBR/TMMBN and REMB).
 These percentages are evaluated over time windows of around one second.